 Place the machine on the centre stand.
-Remove the bolt, washer and nut, in rearmost position on each tubular member fixing the hinged portion of the rear mudguard.
+Loosen the bolt in rearmost position on each tubular member to which the detachable rear portion of the mudguard is fixed.
+Also slacken the two bolts securing the two portions of mudguard together.
+The rear portion can then be removed.